ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    {:tip}

 3. Follow the status logs by clicking on **View log**.
-   After the apply is succesful, you should see the following resources provisioned
+   After the apply is succesful, you should see the following resources provisioned:
     - a VPC
     - two subnets (one in each zone)
     - a public load balancer with a [security group](https://{DomainName}/docs/vpc?topic=vpc-alb-integration-with-security-groups) driving traffic to the frontend application